jage92/xbow4x/README.md

 ```
 As a permanent alternative it is possible to set udev rules for your serial adaptor.

+## ROS Topics

+The read sensor measures are published on a different topic:
+- /microstrain_3dmgx2_imu/imu/data: publishes the scaled sensor measures of the acceleration, angular velocity, and orientation.
+- /microstrain_3dmgx2_imu/mag: publishes the scaled sensor measures of the magnetic field
+- /microstrain_3dmgx2_imu/imu/data_no_grab: publishes the scaled sensor measures of the acceleration without gravity component, angular velocity, and orientation.

+   Althought the IMU can be in different measurement type, the topics are the same and publish the same data, only chage how the sensor obtain that data.
+When the orientation
+   is not available, the identity quaternion is published.

 ## ROS Services
+Different node services in order to be able to use all IMU functionalities

 - send_command: allows to send commands to the IMU with which to activate the
  different operating modes, obtain data and sensor information.